dmcginley/project1_yoga_site/README.md

 #### CSS :root Selector -  *pseudo-class selector*
 I used the :root Selector for creating a personalised color set.

-eg. The black to be a dark grey, and the white to be a off-white.
+eg. The black to be a dark grey, and the white to be an off-white.

 ![Color code in the utilities.css](assets/markdown_images/color.png ":root Selector color code")